AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

    A. Click Certificates & secrets

-   B. Click New client secret
+   B. Click + New client secret

    |Image06|

-   C. Enter in the following
+   C. Enter in the following, and then click Add

       * Description = Aviatrix